-We are looking for an innovative, passionate and professional individual with excellent interpersonal and organisational skills to join our busy stroke support team in Bedford.
-The role will be office based in our Bedford office with regular travel across the Borough.
+We’re looking for an innovative, passionate and professional individual with excellent interpersonal and organisational skills to join our stroke support team in Basildon and Brentwood.

 CADASIL is one of the most common genetic causes of stroke and dementia.
 Currently there is no treatment for CADASIL.
 In this study, human stem cells will be generated from a piece of skin donated by patients with CADASIL.
 From these stem cells, smooth muscle cells (SMCs) will be generated in a tissue culture dish in the lab.
 This work may pave the way for new treatments for CADASIL, and will allow us to better understand the ways that gene mutation causes disease.